 To be entitled to full registration you must demonstrate that you meet the eligibility requirements for full registration.
-In addition, it is expected that your teaching practice meets the proficient standard within the Australian Professional Standards for Teachers, and demonstrate this by presenting evidence of your teaching competence to a school-based panel.
+In addition, it is expected that your teaching practice meets the proficient standards of the Australian Professional Standards for Teachers and demonstrate this by presenting evidence of your teaching competence to a school-based panel.

 You may apply to transition from provisional registration to full registration when you have:

 - Completed 180 days of service as a teacher in a school within a five year period;

 - Complied with all conditions on your registration, including the Professional Development condition;

 - Met all of the eligibility criteria for full registration; and

 - Demonstrated your proficiency against the Australian Professional Standards for Teachers.